Home / Reviews / Steelcase Leap V2

 Leap V1 vs. V2: Which Should You Buy?

-The original Leap (V1) was released in 1999 and sold over 5,000 units per week in its first year.
-The V2, released in 2006, improved the backrest design, updated the aesthetics, and refined the arm mechanisms.
-Both versions are widely available on the used market.
-Here is what separates them.
+The original Leap (V1) was released in 1999.
+The V2, released in 2006, improved the backrest, updated the aesthetics, and refined the arm mechanisms.
+Both are widely available on the used market.

 Backrest DesignShorter, wider, flared at topTaller, narrower, more contoured